-Please see our Admissions page for the link to application which will be available on October 10, 2014 for the 2014-15 application cycle.
+Please see our Admissions page for the link to application which is now available for the 2014-15 application cycle.
 The application deadline is December 1 each year, for entry the following September.

 The following is a summary of the requirements.
 For full details on the Requirements and the application process please see DDS Admissions.

 - Students must be in the final year of, or have successfully completed, an undergraduate degree program leading to a four-year undergraduate degree at a recognized university as of the application deadline in order to be considered for entry into the dental program .
 A minimum average of 80 per cent or higher in each of two individual academic years on record as of the application deadline is considered competitive.

 - Prerequisite course requirements for all applicants include approved equivalents in Organic Chemistry, Biochemistry, and Human/Mammalian Physiology.

 - Summer courses may be taken for prerequisites; however the marks obtained will not be included in academic average.